 Preludes of T.S.
 Eliot

-As in much of Eliot’s early poetry, the drab cityscape of Preludes is the star of the show.
-The very sounds of the words, with their hard consonants and blunt dissonant rhymes, punctuate the harshness of human existence in the modern city.
-The comforts of industrial society are there—for some—but they can’t console the spiritual desolation of the city’s inhabitants.
+Eliot’s four-part poem examines this crucible of isolation in modern urban life that we all have experienced.
+As in much of Eliot’s early poetry, the drab cityscape is the star of the show.
+The very sounds of the words, with their hard consonants and blunt dissonant rhymes, very much dictate the melancholic mood and melodic character of my musical setting.

 The winter evening settles down